Potential Financial Steps for T-Mobile Employees in December

 • begin preparing the employee for a promotion, or

-• tap into their network to help the employee find a great opportunity with another team or department.
+• help the employee find a great opportunity with another team.

-Sometimes, a role or working relationship is a poor fit.
+Sometimes, a role or team is a poor fit.

-An employee might consider applying for a lateral position somewhere else in the company.
+An employee might apply for a lateral position somewhere else in the company.
 In extreme cases, they may need to consider positions outside of T-Mobile.

 Either way, an updated copy of their resume would come in handy!

 It’s typically a quiet time around the office.
-That provides an excellent opportunity to reflect on what was accomplished throughout the year.
+That provides an excellent opportunity to reflect on accomplishments throughout the year.

 It’s also a good time to review uncompleted projects.
 Why weren’t they completed?
 Is there anything that could be done about it?
 Any progress is better than a goose egg! 🥚